evanhe1/teachla-react-track/week2-javascript-overview/README.md

 Another notable difference of arrow functions is the behavior of the `this` keyword, used to refer to a specific object that depends on how the function is called.

-In regular functions, the `this` keyword also function always binds to the context where the function was called, Converesely, in arrow functions, the `this` keyword is bound lexically, meaning that its `this` keyword depends on the scope in which the function is declared.
+In regular functions, the `this` keyword also function always binds to the context where the function was called, Conversely, in arrow functions, the `this` keyword is bound lexically, meaning that its `this` keyword depends on the scope in which the function is declared.
 Each behavior is desirable in different situations:

 ```JavaScript
 const student1 = {